ahmetonat/SOSS-S8-Interactive/README.md

     - **i=xxx,e.**  Set integral gain of PID.
     - **d=xxx,e.**  Set derivative gain of PID.

 The parser is quite flexible, and parses the characters as soon as they arrive (does not accumulate them in a buffer).
 It will also terminate to the initial state as soon as an unexpected character is received (error).
 So if one command was in error, the next command should go through smoothly.
 The parser works with commands sent in rapid succession as well.
 So you can send them without worrying about putting some separation time between them.

 It is possible to assign the commands from any serial port.
 Using the PC, you can use a terminal emulator, the "SerialPlot" program that is detailed in the SOSS-S8 main page, or even Arduino terminal screen.
+The communication speed is the same as SOSS-S8: 115200, 8N1.

 You can also send commands from a master microprocessor.
-This brings out the main power of SOSS-S8 Interactive.
-You can then build a robot, 3D printer etc. that can follow a pre-set trajectory.
+This brings out the main power of SOSS-S8 Interactive: You can now build a robot, 3D printer etc. that can follow a pre-set trajectory.

 So, go ahead and upgrade to SOSS-S8 Interactive!
 It is great fun, and backward compatible with SOSS-S8.